cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 DIF company has an experimental setup of Universal Resolver on the https://dev.uniresolver.io The first "Universal Resolver" section from the [schema 1](#did-resolution-from-the-cheqd-network-ledger) shows this flow.
-- A client just send a request to https://dev.uniresolver.io.
+- A client just sends a request to https://dev.uniresolver.io.
 - Universal Resolver on DIF servers uses Cheqd Universal Resolver Driver to redirect client request to Cheqd DID Resolver.
-- Cheqd DID Resolver get DID Doc in protobuf format from the ledger throw Cosmos SDK gRPC API
+- Cheqd DID Resolver gets DID Doc in protobuf format from the ledger throw Cosmos SDK gRPC API
-- Cheqd DID Resolver generate an answer for the client request based on received DID Doc.
+- Cheqd DID Resolver generates an answer for the client request based on received DID Doc.
 - And sends a response to the client throw Cheqd Universal Resolver Driver and Universal Resolver

 ##### Pros